MicrosoftDocs/win32/desktop-src/SecCNG/signing-data-with-cng.md

 ---
-Description: 'Data signing does not protect the data.
-It only to verifies the integrity of the data.' ms.assetid: '8f0ace5a-c8f9-4a45-8500-041a9f22637d'
+Description: Data signing does not protect the data.
+It only to verifies the integrity of the data. ms.assetid: 8f0ace5a-c8f9-4a45-8500-041a9f22637d
 title: Signing Data with CNG
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Signing Data with CNG